nrahnemoon/AllscriptsAutomater/README.txt

 	3a.
 Make sure "Add to system path" is checked during install 3b.
 Make sure "Install legacy utilities" is checked during installation
 4. Download and install ghostscript from https://www.ghostscript.com/download/gsdnld.html (it's the Ghostscript AGPL License for x64)

+To Run:

+1. Make sure the patients.csv file is not open.
+If it is, the program won't be able to read it.